 The city of Hampton is on the shores of the Chesapeake Bay, meaning a day on the water is always an option.
 And after a tough game or grueling match, what better way to relax than with a cold drink at one of Hampton’s top spots, like Buckroe Beach or Outlook Beach.
 Beyond the ocean, there is a plethora of outdoor activities to enjoy, such as golf at one of two challenging 18-hole courses or a game of tennis at the Hampton Tennis Center.
 Woodland Skatepark offers ramps for skateboarders, bikers and in-line skaters, while the Hampton Carousel provides a unique opportunity for fun on the downtown waterfront.
 The carousel, built in 1920, is one of only 100 antique wooden merry-go-rounds still existing in the United States.
 Discover a world of imagination and fun at the Virginia Air & Space Center.
 The world-class science and learning facility, and official visitor center for NASA Langley Research Center, immerses guests into a full-throttle space and aviation experience.
 Peninsula Town Center (PTC) offers teams plenty of dining and retail options within a short distance of several athletic venues, with over 70 specialty retailers and a large variety of restaurants.
 Peninsula Movie Bistro, PTC’s state-of-the-art movie theater, provides bowling and billiards as well.

-Click the Instant Info Logo to let us connect you with Hampton
+Let us connect you with Hampton

 Sports Hampton Sales & Services Manager